A Guide to Psychology and its Practice

 and Answers

-I have addressed the issue of friendship versus psychotherapy in another question.
-To summarize, genuine psychotherapeutic healing depends on resolving unconscious conflicts, and no friend—indeed no mere advisor or counselor—has the disinterested objectivity to reach to this depth.
-An “I and Thou” experience with a psychotherapist is nice, but unless this experience is grounded in solid psychotherapeutic skills it will do nothing except lead you into the same illusions and problems that you entered psychotherapy to overcome originally.
+In regard to the issue of friendship versus psychotherapy, be advised that genuine psychotherapeutic healing depends on resolving unconscious conflicts, and no friend—indeed no mere advisor or counselor—has the disinterested objectivity to reach to this depth.
+An “I and Thou” experience with a psychotherapist is fine, but unless this experience is grounded in solid psychotherapeutic skills it will do nothing except lead you into the same illusions and problems that you entered psychotherapy to overcome originally.

 If your psychotherapy is not going well, then the whole point of treatment is to speak up within the treatment about your feelings.
 If the problem cannot be resolved then you should terminate the treatment and find another psychotherapist who can offer competent help.
 From what you tell me, it seems clear that you have problems with this sort of emotional honesty.
 In fact, this very problem showed itself when this guy, with whom you wanted a friendship, sold himself to you as a psychotherapist.
 You could have said, “No, I’m already in treatment; I just thought we might be friends.”
 The fact that you couldn’t make such a clean and direct statement points to your need for genuine psychotherapy—not some idealized esoteric experience—to resolve these interpersonal problems.